Bookkeeper Job Description: Top Duties and Qualifications

 Bookkeeper duties and responsibilities

-• Preparing and lodging business activity statements (BAS)
+• prepare and lodge business activity statements (BAS) and GST returns

 Hire your next Bookkeeper today.